 This will be the kind of sleep they will wake from not knowing their name or where they are, but the knowledge that their child is supervised and cannot launch him/herself from the bed will be enough to allow them to give in.

 Hand cream.
-Wash your hands on your way into the ward, on your way out, after nappy changes, after going to the loo, before eating, after eating, and after every time your kid spits their meds all over you (how they ever get better, I don’t know).
+Wash your hands on your way into the ward, on your way out, after nappy changes, after going to the loo, before eating, after eating, and after every time your kid spits their meds all over you.
+And each time you wash your hands, wash them again, because the thought of being responsible for infecting already sick children with anything harmful is too much to bear.
 The hand washing is BRUTAL.

 Soon the skin on your hands starts to resemble the heels of your feet (which are hopefully now swathed in brand new socks).